 English - Language Arts

 Our writing skills include grammar, sentence structure, parts of speech, and the mechanics of the sentence.
 In First Grade, we focus on sentence structure and then on developing a paragraph with a good topic sentence, supporting details, and a concluding sentence.
 The writing genres include: narrative, expository, descriptive and letter writing.
-We also prepare a research paper on penguins in the spring.
 Throughout the year we learn D’Nealian handwriting.

 We adhere to the California Common Core Content Standards for Mathematics.
 At the beginning of the year we focus on mastering basic addition and subtraction math facts.
 By the end of the year we are adding and subtracting two-digit numbers.
 We also focus on ones and tens, odd and even numbers, time, shapes and measurement.